robinhuiser/istio-learning/install-istio-demo-apps.md

 kiali                       NodePort       10.100.122.48    <none>        20001:31000/TCP     137m
 ~~~

+The Jaeger UI can be found on [http://localhost:31001](http://localhost:31001) - this has been prepared by the trainer (hence - not a defaut).

 ## Temporarily patch the app

 While the instructor explained the application deployment YAML had no Istio definitions, it seems the section below was an exception: